pauljarc/sub-curried/README.md

 syntax anywhere whitespace can occur between `curry` and `{`.
 Without PPR, that will trigger a syntax error.

+If your Perl is older than 5.16, you'll also need Sub::Current.

 # USAGE

 Define a curried subroutine using the `curry` keyword.
 You should list the